Types of Degrees Nuclear Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in nuclear engineering tech have a median salary of $89,100 during the early years of their career.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in nuclear engineering tech was $89,100 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $89,100 (25th percentile) and $89,100 (75th percentile).

 Salaries According to BLS

-The median salary for someone in a career related to nuclear engineering tech is $79,970.
+Nuclear Engineering Tech majors often go into careers with median salaries of $79,970.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.